Gentle and effective holistic sleep training for babies and toddlers 0-5 years in Crouch End, Muswell Hill, Highgate

 I fully understand and empathise with the demands and challenges of early parenthood, and know from first-hand experience that sleep training can be tough at times, but I firmly believe that teaching your child to sleep independently is one of the most important skills you can give them.

 The best measure of my success as a sleep consultant is that my sons both sleep for 12 hours each night and have positive attitudes to bedtime.
 I can help you achieve this for your child too.

-For home consultations, I cover Crouch End, Muswell Hill, Highgate & North London.
+For home consultations, I cover Crouch End, Muswell Hill, Finsbury Park, Highgate, Islington, North London and surroundings areas.

 I can't thank Katie enough for her support and advice throughout our sleep training.
 Katie went above and beyond what I expected and was always there with helpful suggestions when I most needed them.
 To be honest, she helped so much, I'm not sure this testimonial does her justice!."